-WHERE TO STAY IN ANTALYA
+WHERE TO STAY IN ANTALYA?

 Before I booked my stay in Antalya, I had some clear guidelines with regard to what I would like to do there.
-I wanted to be in a city centre and I also wanted an easy access to the beach.
+I wanted to be in the city centre and I also wanted an easy access to the beach.
 Often, it’s difficult to reconcile these two requirements, especially in big cities like Antalya.
 But, I was prepared to make an effort.
 The problem was that I didn’t know where to start.

 Many people, when they say that they are “going to Antalya”, consider all resorts from Kemer to Belek as Antalya.
 In other words, everything up to 50km along the coast, each side of Antalya.
 This additionally complicates things and it makes your decision where to stay more difficult.

 Additionally, most travel blogs that I read were sponsored and rubbish.
-For example, one very popular travel blog started well and it was initially presented as a personal experience.
-Then, the writer started to list “10 best places to stay in Antalya”.
+For example, one very popular travel blog started well and initially it was presented as a personal experience.
+Then, the writer started to list “10 best places where to stay in Antalya”.

 But, how can anyone stay in 10 different places at the same time, to be able to recommend all 10 of them?
 Perhaps, they’ve already been to Antalya 10 times in the past, although I doubt.